Whether your lawn is the size of a postage stamp or you own several acres of land, this article will help you find the best lawn mower for you.

-So let’s look at the different type of lawn mower, the pros and cons of each and when you might choose one type over another.
+Here’s a list of the different types of lawn mower, the pros and cons of each, and when you might choose one type over another.

-Hand Push Mowers: Best Small, Well-Kept Lawns Up to 100m²
+1. Hand Push Mowers – Best for Small, Well-Kept Lawns Up to 100m²

 These mechanical mowers are the most basic type.